 Switch to Bug Bulbs

-LOHAS are one of several companies that produce a yellow light bulb that can keep bugs away outside.
+LOHAS is one of several companies that produce a yellow light bulb that can keep bugs away outside.
 Simply screw these babies into your outdoor light fixtures to naturally keep the bugs at bay.

 “I never thought I would write a review for a lightbulb, but these things are awesome,” writes one satisfied Amazon customer.
 “I was looking for a yellow colored light for my porch that would keep the bugs away and also reduce light pollution.
 I put these in about a month ago and they have been perfect.
 Bugs at our door are reduced about 95% so we don’t have to dread opening the door at night and being swarmed.”

 Remove Standing Water

 Having accessible water sources around your home will draw in mosquitoes.
 Why?
 Because mosquitoes actually lay their eggs in standing or slow moving water.
 By cutting these water sources, you are cutting the number of mosquitoes laying eggs around your home — and in return, having fewer mosquitoes around the house in general.

 Some of the biggest culprits of water sources include unused tires, cans, pools, and pool covers.
 Any plastic containers or ceramic pots for planting that are empty and collect water should be removed.
 Make sure to clean out your gutters as much as possible, and always keep an eye out for water build-up around the house.
 Birdbaths are also an easy target for mosquitoes!